haifengliu/azrefresh/mooncake/storage-use-store-apps.md

 <h3>Getting ready</h3>

-Create a new Windows Store app project in Visual Studio 2012:
+Create a new Windows Store app project in Visual Studio 2012 or later:

 ![store-apps-storage-vs-project][store-apps-storage-vs-project]